DIY-Machines/SmartChess/README.md

 # Super Smart Chessboard
-Play remotely over the ineternet, or locally against the inbuilt computer.
+Play remotely over the internet, or locally against the inbuilt computer.

 Project video available at: https://youtu.be/Z92TdhsAWD4